mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 Atmospheres) there will be minor leakage and perhaps damage to electronics or fragile components.

 69

 ###### ATMOSPHERE AND VACUUM

-TRAVELLER

 Thus the average starship has more than sufficient margin to skim fuel from a gas giant’s atmosphere but this is not enough to dive deeper than the upper layers (to hide from hostile vessels, for example) without some risk to the vessel.

 Ships specifically designed or heavily modified for high-pressure operations can typically withstand 100